-Floors including sub-floors Repair Category 1 Notes Flooring noted to be largely stripped back and sanded in parts.
-Undulation noted appears typical of age and type.
-No access to sub-floor areas was made at the time of inspection.
+Floors including sub-floors Repair Category 1 Notes Sprung flooring was noted within the kitchen/dining/sitting room and to the top rung of the staircase.
+Some uneven floors were apparent which we assume are of a historic nature.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.